Dabbling in Jet Lag

 Why I Love Paris in Summer

 Paris holds a special place in my heart.
 It’s the place where I learned French, found my home away from home, and fell in love with France.
 In summer, Paris is full of life.
-Terraces are open, it’s the perfect time to have a picnic in one of the many parks, and the sun is almost always shining.
-Even though I live in Strasbourg, I go back to Paris as often as I can.
+The terraces are buzzing with people, the sun is almost always shining, and it’s the perfect time to have a picnic in one of the many parks.
+Even though I live in one of the must-see fairytale villages in Alsace, I go back to Paris as often as I can.
 So, this list is made from my favorite things to see and do in Paris during the summer.
 Some are cliché and some are off-the-beaten-path, but, either way, I can guarantee you will have fun.
 Hopefully, this guide will inspire you and help you plan your next trip to the City of Lights!

 Enjoy This Post?
 Pin It!